Available 24X7 Call For Free Consultation (281) 587-1111

 The damages can be mitigated when a plaintiff could have relatively easily obtained medical treatment but failed to do so.

 This could include where you were injured in a car accident.
 And your doctor’s prescribed treatment.
-Still, the victim chose not to get that care, and the condition deteriorated, requiring additional medical, which was not previously necessary.
+Still, the victim chose not to get that care, and the condition deteriorated, requiring additional medical care, which was not previously necessary.
 Another example would be a person hurt in a construction accident but did not seek medical help until after the injury worsened.

 The duty to mitigate is an affirmative defense that has to be proven by the defendant once they have pleaded the defense.
 In other words, the burden of proof or such defense rests with the defendant.
 With multiple defendant cases, one of the defense attorneys will likely raise this defense.